rspamd/rspamd.com/contribution.md

 # Contributing to rspamd

 Rspamd is an open-source software distributed under the terms of permissive [Apache license](license.txt).
-To contribute to rspamd you might want to go to the [github project page](https://github.com/vstakhov/rspamd), study the current issues and suggest solutions.
+To contribute to rspamd you might want to go to the [GitHub project page](https://github.com/vstakhov/rspamd), study the current issues and suggest solutions.

 ## Ideas list